Showing top 0 results 0 results found

 Show customers that you care, understand, and support them.

 Offering items for babies?
 Add coffee for the mom to her order.
 She’ll need that.

-Do you have a store selling houseplants?
-Create pretty cards to label the plants, and put them in the package.
-A calendar card to fill in with watering times will do the job, too.
+Running a houseplant store?
+Create pretty cards to label the plants and put them in the package.
+Or a calendar card to fill in with watering times.

 Selling swimsuits?
 What about a card saying that all bodies are beautiful and promoting self-love?

 Get creative.
 Surprise your customers with simple things that show your care and support.